KSheridan86/project-2-ISS-tracker-quiz/README.md

 It looks like this = `let clicked = event.target.innerText;`

 The variable was then used to compare the users choice with the correct answer in the quiz.
-Although this functioned worked perfectly the error persisted, my Mentor could not figure out why, and the slack community couldn't help either, so i had to contact tutor support to help with this issue.
+Although this function worked perfectly the error persisted, my mentor could not figure out why, and the slack community couldn't help either, so i had to contact tutor support to help with this issue.

 [Back to the Top](#table-of-contents)